 Which is why the pharmaceutical industry has by large ignored the proof from countless clinical studies that ketamine blows away every other traditional medicine ever developed when it comes to relieving depression.

-Instead, DELIC’s innovative business strategy is based on retail-level clinical administration of ketamine treatment, building upon its internal ecosystem to drive future business.
+Delic’s innovative business strategy is based on retail-level clinical administration of already legal and highly effective ketamine treatments, building upon its internal ecosystem to drive future business.

 The company is already well on its way...